-My love affair with the Moka Pot began 5 years back when in an Italian supermarket, among a row of ladles and utensils, a gleaming red Bialetti called out to me!
+My love affair with the Moka Pot began years back when amid a row of ladles and utensils, a gleaming red Bialetti called out to me!
 It was terribly tiny and served coffee for just one!
-But to me it was the perfect gift under €10 and I was chuffed because it was daily happiness.
-Before the moka pot, I used the South Indian coffee maker for the longest time which is similar to the French Press, only less fancier.
+But to me it was the perfect gift under €10 and I was so chuffed because it was a source of daily happiness.
+So I’ll tell you how to use the Italian coffee maker a.k.a the moka pot, but I must say that it is not rocket science!
+Making coffee in an Italian Moka Pot is super easy and also very delicious.
+It is my morning routine now as much as it is for the millions of Italians out there.
+So here’s a step by step guide on making espresso in a Moka Pot below!

 The Bialetti Moka Pot is an expression of Italy, the Italians and their household.
 It brings everyone together.
 Whether or not you’ve visited Italy, you might have seen the famed espresso pot.